mikemalisz/KeychainHelper/README.md

 try? passwordHelper.setValue("my-password")
 ```

-We can then read the value of the password later on
+We can then read the value of the password later on:

 ```Swift
 let passwordHelper = GenericPasswordKeychainHelper(serviceAttribute: "authentication")